Alexander Isak transfer news: Newcastle striker tells club he wants to explore other options

 - Sky Sports to show 215 live PL games from next season

-Isak has three years left on his deal so Newcastle are in a strong position in terms of transfer value, and value him at £150m.
-They insist he's not for sale.
+Isak has three years left to run on his current deal, so Newcastle are in a strong bargaining position and value the player at £150m, while insisting he is not for sale.

-The Swedish striker was sent home by Newcastle manager Eddie Howe ahead of the 4-0 pre-season defeat to Celtic last weekend due to being affected by transfer speculation following an approach from Liverpool.
+The Sweden striker was sent home by Newcastle manager Eddie Howe ahead of the 4-0 pre-season defeat to Celtic last weekend due to being affected by transfer speculation following an approach from Liverpool.

 Isak then wasn't part of the travelling party to Singapore today, with Newcastle saying he was left at home due to a minor thigh issue and a long-haul flight wouldn't have helped his recovery.